kulo/head-north/README.md

     style RS fill:#f3e5f5
 ```

-## 📊 Views & Dashboards

-_Head North_ provides two main views:

-- **Cycle Overview**: Shows the current progress and status of completed, active, and planned cycles, containing all work packages that teams have planned into their cycles.

-- **Roadmap View**: Visualizes all customer-facing roadmap items for the last completed, currently active, and next two upcoming cycles – while omitting non-customer-facing items to focus on user value delivery.

 ## 🏗️ Architecture & Repository Structure

 _Head North_ is built as a modern web application with a clear separation between data collection, processing, and visualization.
 The system consists of: